chiragsakhuja/lc3tools/docs/TEST.md

 Generally there will be a single unit test for each assignment.
 The unit test will consist of a set of test cases.
 The unit test executable consumes a single student's assignment and outputs a report for that student.
-In practice, the instructor will need to write scripts that invoke the unit test for each student and then aggregate the results from the reports.
-At UT Austin we use Canvas to distribute grades, which has its own API.
-This project includes a comprehensive script, which is described in the [Canvas document](CANVAS.md), to interface with Canvas that runs unit tests for every student, aggregates the results, and uploads the grades to Canvas with the report attached.
+In practice, the instructor will need scripts that invoke the unit test for each student and then aggregate the results from the reports.
+We provide such a script, as described in the [Grader document](GRADER.md), that facilitates batch grading and even interfaces with Canvas, the learning management system used at UT Austin, to download student information and upload grades and unit test reports.

 Unit test source files live in the `src/test/tests` directory.
 When a unit test is built, as per the [build